Outdoor Education – Character development through the outdoors

 Units of work

-• Self-Management: Students develop self-management strategies and describe the effects these have on participation in outdoor pursuits (Surfing and Whitewater Kayaking)
+• Personal Responsibility – across the year students develop self-management strategies and describe the effects these have on participation in outdoor pursuits.

 Students attend four classes per week in a mixture of classroom and practical settings that may include the pool, climbing wall or fields.
 During the course of the year there will be offsite trips that will supplement school-based learning.